 The mental health of children and young people is in crisis.
 Three children in every class suffers from a diagnosable mental health disorder at a time when child and adolescent mental health services (CAMHS) have been severely cut.

 This conference aims to increase the mental health expertise of staff in primary and secondary schools through talks and workshops led by expert practitioners.
-From eating disorders, attachment disorder, anxiety, and behavioural difficulties to young suicide, this conference will provide practical advice and resources on a variety of key issues to equip you with the confidence and skills to make a real impact in the lives of the children and young people in your school.
+From attachment disorder, anxiety, and behavioural difficulties to young suicide, this conference will provide practical advice and resources on a variety of key issues to equip you with the confidence and skills to make a real impact in the lives of the children and young people in your school.

 Please download an outline of the event.